MC-Hub-Official/MC-Hub-Official.github.io/README.md

 XxPROminerxX102

-# IMPORTANT!
+# Developers!
+Do not edit the javascript.js file under any circumstances!

-Please remember to close HTML tags, and CSS Classes!
+Please remember to close HTML tags!

-Also please do not tamper with the CSS or mess around with the code!

-Do not remove any of the code in the Head tag!

 # :D